Self-employed person consulting his accountant online in Quebec

 • Keep all your receipts, invoices, contracts, and bank statements for 6 years

-• Keep accurate records of all your income and expenses (including cash payments)
+• Keep accurate accounts of all your income and expenses (even cash payments)

 • Issue compliant invoices that include your GST/QST number (if registered)

-An accountant can handle your bookkeeping or help you set up the right accounting software.
+An accountant can manage your bookkeeping or help you set up suitable accounting software .

 Good to know

-The June 15 deadline for filing your tax return does NOT exempt you from paying any taxes owed by April 30.
-If you pay after that date, Revenu Québec and the CRA will charge interest on the outstanding balance.
+The June 15 deadline to file your tax return does NOT exempt you from paying your taxes due by April 30.
+If you pay after this date, Revenu Québec and the CRA will calculate interest on the balance owing.

-An accountant specializing in self-employed individuals offers a range of services tailored to your needs:
+A specialized accountant for self-employed workers offers several services adapted to your needs:

 1. Bookkeeping

 The accountant records all your transactions (income, expenses, invoices, payments) in an accounting system.
-This allows you to:
+This makes it possible to:

-• Get a clear picture of your profitability in real time
+• Have a clear view of your profitability in real time

 • Prepare your tax returns quickly